Sunday, December 31, 2023

 Introduction to my Blog Series "Worthy" Already by Grace & The True Meaning of Sin & Repentance

-Let me begin by saying that I have seen some positive changes in the LDS Church (AKA the Brighamite sect) when it comes to reducing shame cycles, perfectionism, and chronic feelings of inadequacy.
+A careful study of the LDS Church after 1900, shows that it began to reject the original teachings of grace in LDS scripture and began to instead teach pious perfectionism and to be exalted via one's own pious merits.
+Yet I have seen some positive changes in the LDS Church (AKA the Brighamite sect) when it comes to reducing shame cycles, perfectionism, and chronic feelings of inadequacy.
 For example, the current LDS President (as of 2023), gave a talk in the past titled Perfection Pending.
 Meanwhile, the Utah-based LDS Church has made somewhat of a radical shift in the last several years toward emphasizing grace over works, which is not what I grew up hearing as an LDS youth.
 For example, in this recent debate (by A Thoughtful Faith podcast), the Latter-day Saints in this video strongly emphasize the saved by grace doctrine (found in the Book of Mormon itself) while they reinterpret or underplay the past teachings of LDS leaders on works-based exaltation (not by grace alone).
 This is an interesting change.

 There has been books by LDS scholars making attempts to shift LDS culture in a healthier direction as well after 2005.
 For example, Terryl and Fiona Givens' books The Christ Who Heals and All Things New, attempt to correct past Brighamite traditions, which has been steeped in Augustinian and Protestant dogma; and move the culture toward what they see as Joseph Smith's actual Restoration (away from Protestantism and Augustinianism).